jncahill/RepData_PeerAssessment1/PA1_template.md

 ```r
 total_NAs <- nrow(activity[is.na(activity),])
 ```
-<span style="color:blue">The total number of missing values in the datset is **2304**</span>
+The total number of missing values in the datset is **2304**

 **2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.**

-activityPat contains the averages for each interval accross all days.
+'activityPat' contains the averages for each interval accross all days.
 I will use activityPat$average to impute missing values.

 **3. Create a new dataset equal to the original dataset with missing data filled in.**

-Assign copy of original dataset 'activity' to new data set called 'activity_new'.
+Assign copy of original dataset 'activity' to a new data frame called 'activity_new'.

 ```r
 activity_new <- activity
 ```

 Impute missing values